NuranAmir239/Loan_Default_Prediction_And_Profit_Maximization/README.md

 ## **Assumptions**
 1. The dataset provided is representative of real-world loan applications and defaults.
-2. Loss from defaults is uniformly distributed between 100 OMR and 1000 OMR.
+2. Loss from defaults is uniformly distributed between 50 OMR and 1000 OMR.
-3. The approval threshold can be dynamically adjusted based on the model’s predicted probabilities.

 ---

 ## **Prerequisites**